Centurion Correctional Health ECHO

 Continuing Education Credits

-This ECHO provides free continuing education credits directly for physicians, pharmacists, nurses, and social workers who join each session live.
+This ECHO provides free continuing education credits directly for physicians, pharmacists, and nurses who join each session live.
 Anyone is eligible to create a CME account and obtain credit.
 Transcripts can be downloaded and submitted to your professional governing body at any time.

 Credit is provided through the Indiana University School of Medicine Division of Continuing Education in Healthcare Professions.